John Stott and the Right to Life

 ERLC offers a free bulletin insert.

-The Colson Center provides a free 21 day prolife prayer guide to help Christians intercede and engage.
+The Colson Center provides a free 21 Days of Prayer for Life Guide to help Christians intercede and engage.

 A video of one of Randy’s past Sanctity of Human Life messages is available on our site.